Frequently Asked Questions: Photograph Copying, Repair and Retouching

 What digital imaging services are provided

-The Photoshop digital imaging services provide digital restoration/repair, retouching and copying services.
+The Photoshop digital imaging services provide digital restoration/repair, retouching and copying services for photographs, artwork and documents like maps or letters.

 What happens to the original image supplied for copying, repair etc?